 When I was in the fifth or sixth grade I went to the best slumber party ever at Karen Johnson’s house.
 Karen’s mother is the one who made it so fun.
 She didn’t mind our little forays into the occult (seances and levitations), unlike some mothers who wouldn’t let so much as a ouija board in their house.
 And she served the most delicious food like this heavenly mix of marshmallow, refrigerator dough and cinnamon sugar.

 I was so excited to see that Trader Joe’s now carries those refrigerated cylinders of crescent and cinnamon rolls in addition to their biscuits because you make this pastry with crescent rolls.
 Trader Joe’s versions don’t contain the artificial ingredients you find in the Pillsbury products.
 But who am I kidding?
 The only ingredient with any remotely redeeming nutritive value in this concoction is cinnamon, so use a lot of it!

 It’s really important to pinch the dough together wherever it meets.
 Those little triangles on top of the packets should have been pinched together with the dough beneath them.
 They weren’t and melted marshmallow ran out.
-You want to try to keep it in, but even if it does run out, the pastry will still be delicious.
+You want to try to keep the marshmallow inside, but even if it does run out, the pastry will still be delicious.
 Once you have your packets together, dip each one in melted butter and then in cinnamon sugar.
 Place them back on your baking sheet and bake according to the package directions for the crescent rolls.
-Lining your baking pan is optional, but I do recommend placing some foil on a lower rack of your oven to catch any marshmallow spills (or use a baking sheet with a lip), so you don’t end up with melted marshmallow in your oven.
+Lining your baking sheet is good idea.
 Once the packets are baked, try not to rush to eat them.
 Let them rest for ten minutes or longer and then – enjoy!